minond/dearme/README.md

 the easiest way to journal ever. we send a few texts a day. you answer. we add your instagram photos. you have a journal.

+### messaging rules

+1. send group 1 at noon
+2. group 2 at 3:30pm
+3. and group 3 at 9pm

 ### running the app

 ```bash